PeterCamilleri/mysh/README.md

 Method        | Description
 --------------|----------------
-raw           | The raw, unprocessed command line text. cooked        | The cooked command line text. raw_command   | The command portion of the raw text. quick_command | The quick command of the raw text. raw_body      | The raw text after the command. quick_body    | The raw text after the quick command. cooked_body   | The cooked text after the command. parsed        | The command and the parameters parsed into an array of strings. args          | The parameters parsed into an array of strings.
+raw           | The raw, unprocessed command line text. cooked        | The command line with variables and handlebars expanded. raw_command   | The command portion of the raw text. quick_command | The quick command of the raw text. raw_body      | The raw text after the command. quick_body    | The raw text after the quick command. cooked_body   | The cooked text after the command. parsed        | The command and parameters parsed into an array of strings. args          | The parameters parsed into an array of strings.

 Note: commands are not normally "cooked".
 Should this be required